avsa242/nrf24l01-spin/README.md

 - [x] Create some simple demos
 - [ ] Add a few presets in the driver, besides just the factory defaults, Defaults()
 - [x] Add a speed test
-- [ ] Enhance the test harness to include verification